governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-collaboration.md

 So the real point of the diagram is:

 > people do not interact with the ontology as one giant raw model; they contribute to it through tailored views, domain artifacts, and job-specific structures that still feed a shared semantic backbone.

+## Examples from the model

+The diagram becomes much more concrete when read through a few examples.

+### Strategy and goals as reusable semantic structure

+Mission and vision, strategy and goals should not remain isolated executive artifacts.
+If they enter the shared model properly, they become reusable semantic structures that can be connected to business scenarios, service design, application decisions, controls, and performance interpretation.

+That means strategy is no longer just something the organisation announces.
+It becomes something other parts of the organisation can structurally reuse.

+### Product, service, and API catalogs as connected views

+The model shows product catalogs, service catalogs, and API catalogs as different contribution surfaces.
+In a fragmented organisation these often become overlapping but poorly aligned truth islands.
+In a stronger model they become different views over related underlying capability, service, and implementation structure.

+That lets product teams, service owners, architects, and developers contribute from their own context without inventing disconnected definitions of the same reality.

+### Performance as shared evidence, not isolated reporting

+Service performance, workload performance, deployment performance, and infrastructure performance are often treated as separate reporting lanes.
+But in the model they can be understood as different evidence surfaces attached to the same shared structure.

+That allows operational signals to be interpreted in relation to services, applications, deployments, risks, controls, and strategic priorities rather than remaining trapped in local dashboards.

+### Governance artifacts as real contribution surfaces

+The accountability framework and leadership framework are especially important.
+They show that governance artifacts should not sit outside the operational model.
+They should connect to roles, obligations, decisions, controls, reviews, and performance interpretation.

+That is a good example of the broader principle: governance documents should become contribution surfaces into the shared model, not disconnected policy shelves.

 ## What the outer artifacts seem to represent